-- 9.23 In line with the recommendations of the Cycle Strategy Action Plan, the Council will be updating the Parking Standards SPD to ensure that aspirational levels of cycle parking are provided by new developments in Stevenage.
-The SPD will also provide an update to the types of cycle parking provision that should be required, including private, secure cycle parking for residents and workers, as well as easily accessible, but still high quality cycle parking spaces for shorter-term visitors to new destinations. - 9.24 An updated SPD will set out the levels of vehicle parking expected in all new developments.
+- 6.20 In line with the recommendations of the Cycle Strategy Action Plan, the Council will be updating the Parking Standards SPD to ensure that aspirational levels of cycle parking are provided by new developments in Stevenage.
+The SPD will also provide an update to the types of cycle parking provision that should be required, including private, secure cycle parking for residents and workers, as well as easily accessible, but still high quality cycle parking spaces for shorter-term visitors to new destinations. - 6.21 An updated SPD will set out the levels of vehicle parking expected in all new developments.
 This will aim to encourage users of sites to use more sustainable modes of transport, whilst still ensuring appropriate provision exists to avoid parking problems occurring.
-This would entail a change from a 'minimum' level of parking provision, to a 'maximum' provision.
-It will have strong links to the implementation of Liveable Streets concepts in new developments. - 9.25 The new Parking standards SPD will also require new development to be able to accommodate electric vehicles.
+It will have strong links to the implementation of Liveable Streets concepts in new developments. - 6.22 The new Parking standards SPD will also require new development to be able to accommodate electric vehicles.
 This will enable local residents and visitors to the town to more easily transition to using electric cars in the future.
 A minimum standard for EV points, for both residential and commercial uses, will be included within the revised SPD.

 Action Deadline Who?
-Potential funding sources Draft Parking Standards SPD for consultation Oct 2019 SBC - Planning Future Planning Policy budget Public consultation Late 2019 Amend and adopt final Parking Standards SPD Early 2020
+Potential funding sources

+Draft Parking Standards SPD for Early SBC - Future Planning Policy

+consultation 2019 Planning budget

+Public consultation Mid 2019

+Amend and adopt final Parking End 2019

+Standards SPD